jpasqua/MultiMon/doc/MultiMonGUI.md

 **Actions**:

 * <a name="scroll-filename"></a> If the file name is too long to fit on a single line, it is truncated.
 To see the whole name, tap anywhere in the nickname area or the filename area (i.e. anywhere near the top of the screen) and the name will scroll to reveal the entire content.
+If you tap the area again while it is scrolling, the scrolling will stop and the name will be displayed from the beginning.
 * Pressing anywhere on the screen navigates back to the [Home Screen](#home-screen).
 * If the print is complete (100%), it will continue to show as 100%, here and on the home screen, until an action is taken.
 	* Sometimes it is preferable to show the printer as Online and ready for a new print.
 I sometimes use this distinction to remind myself whether I have already collected the last print so the printer is ready for a new job.